kymkdd/vanille/README.md

 + multiple profiles suited for various platforms (discord, twitter, emojis) as well as the ability to make a custom one or write [your own profile](https://github.com/lazuleri/vanille/blob/master/_vanille/profiles.bat)
 + support for gifski which produces better gifs than the ffmpeg method (afaik vanille is the only use of it in a windows cui but i might be wrong)
 + *chocolat* an addon to vanille that can run standalone\* to edit existing gifs and do stuff like cropping resizing optimising exploding frames etc
++ support for youtube-dl to make gifs from urls directly without the need to have a video locally (it will still download it temporarily but vanille is not meant to be a video downloader so please dont use it as one)

 >is there caveats?